 Section Two: Using Disability Services and Accommodations

-If you would like the Tutorial and Academic Skills Center to coordinate with DSS or EDC, indicate on the tutoring request application that you are affiliated with our programs.
+If you would like the Tutorial and Academic Skills Center to coordinate with DSS and Learning Disabilities Support, indicate on the tutoring request application that you are affiliated with our programs.

 See the Tutorial and Academic Skills website at http://www.deanza.edu/studentsuccess/tutorial for current information.

 Trained Instructional Associates provide small group tutoring or a drop-in lab for disability-related study support focusing in language, math, learning strategies, and/or organizational skills.
 Enroll in Guidance 218 for small group tutoring, or Guidance 219 for drop-in lab.
-Any student registered with DSS or EDC whose disability indicates specialized tutoring support may enroll, on the recommendation of their counselor/advisor.
+Any student registered with DSS whose disability indicates specialized tutoring support may enroll, on the recommendation of their DSS Counselor or LD Specialist.

 Steps to receive instructional support: